-Berk Özler is a senior economist in the Development Research Group, Poverty Cluster.
+Berk Özler is a lead economist in the Development Research Group, Poverty Cluster.
 He received his B.Sc. in Mathematics from Bosphorous University in 1991, and his Ph.D in Economics from Cornell University in 2001.
 After working on poverty and inequality measurement, poverty mapping, and the 2006 Word Development Report on Equity and Development earlier, he decided to combine his interests in cash transfer programs and HIV risks facing young women in Africa by designing a field experiment in Malawi.
 He has since been involved in a number of cluster-randomized field experiments.
 He is a co-founder of and a regular contributor to the Development Impact blog.

 - Is it OK to flash money to snip the goods?

 - You are in school.
 Or, so you say…